Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation: Methods

 \subsection{Classical simulation}

-Our quantum circuits on 56 qubits are beyond the capacity of direct classical statevector simulation.
+Our quantum circuits on 56 qubits are beyond the capacity of direct state-vector simulation on classical computers.
 However, it is also necessary to consider more advanced classical simulation techniques, as these can sometimes simulate surprisingly large-scale and complex quantum computations.
-Here we considered multiple such techniques: direct tensor contraction; time-evolving a matrix product state (MPS) via the time-dependent variational principle (TDVP) method~\cite{haegeman2011time}; fermionic matrix product states~\cite{provazza_fast_2024}; and Majorana propagation~\cite{majorana_propagation}.
+Here we considered multiple such techniques: direct tensor contraction; time-evolving a matrix product state (MPS) via the time-dependent variational principle (TDVP) method~\cite{haegeman2011time}, as well as alternative time-evolution techniques~\cite{provazza_fast_2024}; and Majorana propagation~\cite{majorana_propagation}.
 We found that the computational resources required by direct tensor contraction scale poorly with the lattice size, with direct contraction already ruled out for a $6\times4$ lattice (see \cref{app:sec:quimb}).
 We evaluated several approximate tensor network techniques for simulating the Fermi-Hubbard model and found that using TDVP on an MPS ansatz performed most reliably, so we report its results below alongside the experimental results, together with those of Majorana propagation.
 See \cref{app:sec:tensor_network_simulations} for a description of our simulations and an overview of alternative implementations considered.

-As an overall test of how well our error-mitigated experiment fared against TDVP, we use cross-entropy benchmarking to compare the outputs of each of the experiment and TDVP against the exactly simulable exact distribution for $U=0$.
+As an overall test of how well our error-mitigated experiment fared against TDVP, we use cross-entropy benchmarking to compare the outputs of each of the experiments and TDVP against the exactly simulable ground truth distribution for $U=0$.
 We find (see \cref{sec:xeb}) that the experiment achieves higher accuracy than simulation through TDVP with respect to this metric.
-More concretely, we observe linear cross-entropy benchmarking fidelities between one and five percent after error mitigation, which includes Trotter errors, as compared with ideal, continuous FLO.
+More concretely, we observe linear cross-entropy benchmarking fidelities between one and five percent after error mitigation, as compared with the ideal, continuous-time FLO calculations for $U=0$.
+Note that this comparison also accounts for the effect of Trotter error, as well as hardware error.